Albe6089/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Play soccer
+- Playing video games
+- Food
+- Meeting new people
+- Hanging out with friends